Maud Joachim: Imprisonments

-In an imaginative protest organised with Katherine Douglas Smith Joachim held up traffic in the West End by the two riding black bay horses up the Strand, at the same time advertising a suffragette meeting at the Royal Albert Hall.
+In an imaginative protest organised with Katherine Douglas Smith, Joachim held up traffic in the West End by the two riding black bay horses up the Strand, at the same time advertising a suffragette meeting at the Royal Albert Hall.

 Residency at Eagle House

 Joachim was invited to Eagle House in 1910.
 A plaque was made and her photograph was recorded by Colonel Linley Blathwayt.

 Eagle House near Bath in Somerset had become an important refuge for suffragettes who had been released from prison after hunger strikes.
 Mary Blathwayt's parents planted trees there between April 1909 and July 1911 to commemorate the achievements of suffragettes including Emmeline Pankhurst, Christabel Pankhurst, Annie Kenney, Charlotte Despard, Millicent Fawcett and Lady Lytton.
+Joachim planted a Thujopsis Dolabrata conifer on 17 June 1910.
 The trees were known as "Annie's Arboreatum" after Annie Kenney.
 There was also a "Pankhurst Pond" within the grounds.
+Joachim was back in London when the 1911 census was enumerated and refused to provide any information to the census enumerator as part of the suffragette boycott.

+Alongside a number of other WSPU members, in 1913 Joachim moved away from the organisation and radical action as violent protest escalated to arson.
+She moved her energies towards the socialist East London Federation of Suffragettes, which offered practical support to working-class women alongside campaigning for the vote.

+Later life

+Joachim ran an unemployment bureau and managed a toy factory for the East London Federation of Suffragettes during the First World War.
+She later worked with Sylvia Pankhurst on her anti-fascist Ethiopian campaign.

+In the 1939 Register, Joachim was listed as living on private means in Somerset Terrace in St Pancras London and later moved to Mouse Cottage, Steyning, where she lived until her death on 16 February 1947.

 Personal life

 Joachim was a vegetarian.
-She was given a Hunger Strike Medal 'for Valour' by WSPU.
+She was given a Hunger Strike Medal 'for Valour' by WSPU, the box engraved with "Presented to Maud Joachim by the Women's Social and Political Union in recognition of a gallant action, whereby through endurance to the last extremity of hunger and hardship a great principle of political justice was vindicated".
+An inscription on the back of one of the medal's bars commemorates her being FED BY FORCE 1/3/12 (1st March 1912).

 Death

 Maud Joachim died in Steyning in 1947.
-On her death Joachim left Katherine Douglas Smith a legacy in her will.
+On her death Joachim left legacies to fellow suffragettes Sylvia Pankhurst and Katherine Douglas-Smith as well as Girton College.
+Dorothy Bagnold Sowter of the Women's Pioneer Housing was executor of her will.